Bhutila Karpoche: Member of Provincial Parliament

 On September 14, 2017, the Parkdale—High Park NDP riding association nominated Karpoche as the party's candidate in the 2018 general election.
 She won the election on June 7, 2018, and her party won the second most seats, becoming the Official Opposition.

 Following her election, NDP leader Andrea Horwath appointed Karpoche as deputy opposition whip and mental health and addictions critic.
 In a shadow cabinet shuffle on August 30, 2019, the deputy opposition whip was passed to Doly Begum.

 In 2019, she was voted Toronto's Best Local Politician by Toronto Star readers.
 She was voted Best MPP by Now Magazine readers in 2019, 2020 and 2021.

 Karpoche was re-elected in the 2022 election with 53.97% of the popular vote.

 Following the selection of Interim Leader Peter Tabuns, Karpoche retained her critic portfolio of early childhood development and children, and was assigned the additional portfolio of GTA issues.
 On July 15, 2022, it was announced that the Ontario NDP would be nominating Karpoche as a Deputy Speaker in the 43rd parliament.

+Karpoche introduced two private member's bills in 2022; Bill 25, Rent Stabilization Act and Bill 55, Four-Day Work Week Act.
+Neither bill was voted on by the Legislature before it was dissolved for the 2025 provincial election.

+As of August 11, 2024, she serves as the Official Opposition's critic for Affordability and for GTA issues.

+In September 2024, Karpoche announced she would not seek re-election in the 2025 Ontario general election so that she could run in the 2025 Canadian federal election in the federal constituency of Taiaiako'n—Parkdale—High Park.